ReeceGoding/Frustration-One-Year-With-R/README.md

     `rowSums()` and `apply(..., MARGIN = 1)` being the obvious examples.
     There is a good reasons for this difference – matrices are always one type, unlike things like data frames – but it’s still an inconsistency.
-Said inconsistently leads to code that is tough to justify.
+This inconsistency leads to code that is tough to justify.
 For instance, I frequently find that I want to treat the output of `expand.grid()` as a matrix.
     `unique(t(apply(expand.grid(1:4, 1:4, 1:4, 1:4), 1, sort)))` is one
     of my recent examples.
 This isn’t too bad, but I honestly have no idea why I needed the `t()`.
 Experience has taught me not to question it, which is pretty bad in of itself.
-R’s inconsistencies eventually makes you either fall in to the habit of not questioning sudden transformations of your data or forces you to become completely paralysed when trying to understand what ought to be
+R’s inconsistency eventually makes you either fall in to the habit of not questioning sudden transformations of your data or forces you to become completely paralysed when trying to understand what ought to be